EthanSousaProjects/Personal_Server_Setup/README.md

     - Maximal number of full image backups - I reduced mine to 3 to reduce storage usage on my server.

-    - Minimal number of full image backups - I kept mine at 2 to keep storage usage low and to make sure I have 2 image backups incase 1 gets corrupted.
+    - Minimal number of full image backups - I kept mine at 2 to keep storage usage low and to make sure I have 2 image backups in case 1 gets corrupted.

-    - Volumes to backup - I have changed mine to `ALL_NONUSB` to by default backup all volumes on a pc that are not connected via USB.
+    - Volumes to backup - I have changed mine to `ALL_NONUSB` to by default backup all volumes on a PC that are not connected via USB.
 This is slightly different to the default of C drive for the windows boot drive.

     - Image backup file format - I have left this as the default of `Compressed VHD (Compressed non-standard Virtual HardDisk)` to save storage space on my server compared to the other main option `VHD (Virtual HardDisk)`.
 There are V2 versions as well but as they are in beta at the time of writing I have not used them.
 If V2 is available without beta I will likely use them to get the newest features.